ajrezin/personal-site/README.md

 ## 📙 Todo

+1. Redesign/structure the core user experience
+   - Redo landing page with a photo of ME !
+   - Figure out the best way to display previews/info abt my projects on the site, instead of directing folks to Github
+   - Finish moving my resume over to https://jsonresume.org, then integrate its data into my site in a visually appealing way
 1. ~~Fix the height issue on mobile devices where the vh is smaller than computed and content is hidden behind the navbar~~
 1. Make the embedded pdf of my resume accessible to screen reader users
 1. List some of the intentional choices I've made to improve site accessibility on my accessibility page